lambrospetrou/oxford-msc/plain-text/ch-cost-ftree.md

 [cost_ftree-tr-sq]: ftree-triangle-square.png "Triangle and Square queries"
 **Figure X.3 - f-trees for triangle and square queries.**

 We define _cost_ of a factorization the total number of value nodes or singletons, thus the sum of the number of value nodes for each attribute.
-For example the factorization in **figure X.2** has 20 value nodes (black nodes) so the cost for that f-tree is 20.
+For example the factorization in **Figure X.2** has 20 value nodes (black nodes) so the cost for that f-tree is 20.

 ### Initial ideas